101 Bank Statement Abbreviations & Other Bank Related Jargon

 When you recognize terms like ATM, ACH, and OD, you can quickly grasp the meaning instead of getting confused by cryptic letters and numbers.

 Understanding abbreviations also allows you to spot any unusual or fraudulent activity.
 If an unfamiliar code appears that you don’t recognize, you can investigate further.
+This is especially important when doing bank statement processing for business or personal purposes.

 Additionally, if you notice frequent OD charges, you can take steps to avoid overdraft fees in the future.